Megalithic structures in Amapá were first reported by naturalist Emilio Goeldi – he noticed settings of upright stones in the late 19th century.

 Excavation was done here with great care with an aim to keep rocks intact in their original positions – thus Amapá obtained famous and authentic tourist attraction.

 Site consists of two megalithic structures, each on its own hilltop.
-One is circular stone setting – this is the famous observatory.
+One is a circular stone setting – this is the famous observatory.
 Another is a group of upright slabs without a definite shape.
 This site contains several more archaeological monuments including two pits with lots of ceramic shards.

 The circular stone setting consists of 127 blocks of granite.